darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

    | 10         | /dev/chipsee-gpio8(in)  |
    +------------+-------------------------+

-Use the following commands to test the GPIOs easily:
+You can use the following commands to test the GPIOs easily:

 * Set GPIO1 to HIGH logic level: